This is a 100% limited position for 14 months that may be extended or converted to career status based on the needs of the department.

-Must be willing and able to work with mice as research model.
+Must be willing to work with hazardous chemicals and materials.

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.